 Want to know more?
 We wrote about Julia (who is a great friend of ours, by the by!) with pride in our feature on Ireland’s Street Food Truck Revolution article but you can also hear her describe what she does in her very own words in the Julia’s Lobster Truck episode of Chew The Fat!

-We interviewed Birgitta and Peter for Chew The Fat, so you can listen back to that episode to hear more.
+We interviewed Birgitta and Peter for Chew The Fat, so you can listen back to that episode to hear much much more.

 Another sliiightly more inland stop on the N67 from Lahinch and Liscannor, Ennistimon is a sleepy town that’s come alive with a burst of food credentials in recent years.
 Though we’ve lamented the recent loss of Niamh Fox’s The Little Fox (thanks Covid-19!) there’s still Pot Duggans and The Cheese Press, An Teach Bia and Oh La La bringing a slice of France to ‘shtymon.

-The very week we stayed in this area in summer 2020 marked the opening of This Is It, a new cafe and wine store from Ger O’Donohoe of First Draft Coffee & Wine in Dublin.
-We adored his cafe in Temple Bar, which then evolved into the current iteration in the super cool area of Dublin 8 and this outpost on the opposite coast is the newest in his stable!
+The very week we stayed in this area in summer 2020 marked the opening of This Is It, a new cafe and wine store from Ger O’Donohoe, formerly of First Draft Coffee & Wine in Dublin.
+We adored his cafe in Temple Bar, which then evolved into a coffee and wine bar in the super cool area of Dublin 8 before Ger upped sticks and headed west.
 He’s a master barista and has a great team, so definitely take a stop in here when passing through.
 Grab a bottle of natural, organic or biodynamic wine for later, snack on some cakes or toasties with a perfectly-made coffee and stroll around the town or down to the Falls.
 You may recognise Ennistymon from a certain music video, as this town was used for filming the popular 90’s Channel 4 comedy.

-Pot Duggans also boasts a three-bedroom apartment above the pub, which is available to book via Airbnb (#AirbnbAssociate Link) and sleeps six, spread over two storeys.
-Another Airbnb in the town called The Pink Cottage Ennistymon (AF) is also gorgeous, though we’ve not stayed yet!
+Pot Duggans also boasts a three-bedroom apartment above the pub, which is available to book via Airbnb and sleeps six, spread over two storeys.
+Another Airbnb in the town called The Pink Cottage Ennistymon is also gorgeous, though we’ve not stayed yet!
+[Neither of these are affiliate links]

-We stayed at The Falls Hotel (AF), which was fine and a place to lay your head in the town though a little run-down in parts.
-When we stayed in 2019 on a last minute trip there was a large family wedding happening whilst the rooms could really do with a bit of a refresh, but the breakfast spread is really good and try get a window seat for the view.
+We stayed at The Falls Hotel (AF), which was a fine place to lay your head in the town though definitely crying out for a bit of a refresh in parts.
+When we stayed in 2019 on a last minute trip there was a large family wedding happening and while the rooms could really do with a bit of a freshen up in terms of interior, the breakfast spread is really good and we’d suggest trying to get a window seat for the view.
 It’s a former grand country house, extended and turned into a hotel, so it’s very unique.

-Outside the town is Irish Crafts, an expansive showroom and shop of Irish-made gifts and souvenirs of high quality, whilst a little Citroën van inside is Cupán (tea cup) serving tea and coffee.
+Outside the town is Irish Crafts, an expansive showroom and shop of Irish-made gifts and souvenirs of high quality, whilst a little Citroën van inside serving coffee, tea and cakes.
 Doolin is well known for pubs with live music, too.
+If you’re interested in a local tour guide Ollie Gleeson is your man.
+Buckets of energy, humour and a cheeky wit, he’s a young local lad with lots of expertise and charm by the bucketload, check his availability an book one of his Ollie’s Tours.

 Here’s also a jumping off point where you can connect to the Aran Islands via one of the two cruise companies who do daily sailings to the Arans.
 The Doolin 2 Aran Ferry is a slightly shorter but choppier sailing than the one from Rosseveal in Connemara.
 You can also hop on board to view the full majestic drama of the Cliffs from the Atlantic!